propertyhive/WP-Property-Hive/README.txt

 * Yoast and Rank Math compatibility
 * Customisable templates
 * Property Hive CRM
+* International support for real estate agents worldwide
+* Manage sales, lettings and commercial properties, student accommodation and more

 = What are the benefits of using the Property Hive plugin? =